Nonclassicality of fully degenerate triple-photon states and its application in generating non-Gaussian entanglement: Introduction

 Inspired by the generation of two-mode Gaussian states via beam splitter interference of amplitude- and phase-squeezed states, we are curious whether two-mode non-Gaussian entangled states can be prepared using fully degenerate TPS and beam-splitter operations.

 In this work, we show that the 3rd-order amplitude and phase quadrature operators of fully degenerate TPS exhibit alternating squeezing and antisqueezing as the pump phase is tuned.
 By tuning the pump phase to different values, we characterize four distinct fully degenerate TPS, hereafter referred to as 0-phase, $\pi$/2-phase, $\pi$-phase, and 3$\pi$/2-phase squeezed states in sequence.
-We quantify the nonGaussianity and nonclassicality of the system using quantum relative entropy and Wigner negativity, respectively, and find that they both increase with the increase of interaction strength.
-Bisides, we study the generation of two-mode non-Gaussian states by interfering 0-phase and $\pi$-phase squeezed states on a beam splitter.
+We quantify the nonGaussianity and nonclassicality of the system using quantum relative entropy and Wigner negativity, respectively, and find that they both increase with increasing interaction strength.
+Bisides, we study the generation of two-mode non-Gaussian states by interfering 0-phase and $\pi$-phase squeezed states at a beam splitter.
 By applying the positive partial transpose (PPT) criterion to the higher-order CM, we reveal the entanglement properties of the resulting state in terms of 3rd- and 6th-order moments.
-By adjusting the intensity of the input 0- and $\pi$-phase squeezed light, we find that the entanglement of the two output modes at 3rd- and 6th-order moments can be dynamically controlled.
+Furthermore, based on the Hillery-Zubairy steering criterion, we characterize the quantum steering properties of the two output modes at the 3rd- and 6th-order moments.
+By tuning the intensities of the input 0- and $\pi$-phase squeezed light fields, we find that both the entanglement and quantum steering of the two output modes at the 3rd- and 6th-order moments can be dynamically regulated.
+Finally, we utilize the generated two-mode non-Gaussian states to enable the remote preparation of Wigner-negative states with tunable negativity.
 Our results establish a pathway for the deterministic preparation of non-Gaussian entangled states using these non-Gaussian squeezed states as building blocks.

 The paper is structured as follows.
 In Section \Romannum{2}, we classify fully degenerate TPS and analyze their nonclassical properties such as higher-order squeezing and Wigner negativity.
-Section \Romannum{3} investigates a typical scenario for generating two-mode non-Gaussian entangled states using fully degenerate TPS, characterizing their entanglement in terms of 3rd- and 6th-order moments via the PPT criterion.
+Section \Romannum{3} investigates a typical scenario for generating two-mode non-Gaussian entangled states using fully degenerate TPS.
+Using the PPT and Hillery-Zubairy steering criteria respectively, we reveal their inseparability and steerability at 3rd- and 6th-order moments.
+Besides, we explore their application in remotely preparing Wigner-negative states.
 The conclusions are presented in Section \Romannum{4}.